Privacy choices

 Short answer

-Hue Codex processes user images locally in browser canvas, samples exact or averaged pixels, extracts palettes through bucketed color aggregation and Delta E diversity checks, and renders duotone PNG output from canvas pixels.
+Hue Codex processes user images locally in browser canvas, samples exact or averaged pixels, extracts palettes through coarse bucket aggregation followed by deterministic weighted OKLab centroid refinement, and renders duotone PNG output from canvas pixels.

-• Uploaded images are read into the browser and processed locally by canvas APIs.
+• Selected image files are not uploaded or sent to Hue Codex servers; they are read into the browser and processed locally by canvas APIs.

 • Eyedropper samples can use exact pixels or averaged sample windows depending on the selected sample size.

-• Image palette extraction skips mostly transparent pixels and composites partial transparency over the Hue Codex paper color.
+• Image palette extraction skips mostly transparent pixels and composites partial transparency over the Hue Codex paper color, #FBFAF5 (RGB 251, 250, 245).

 • Duotone processing maps source luminance into a shadow-to-highlight ramp, with intensity, contrast, and midtone controls.